shakes76/PatternFlow/recognition/45808140_VQVAE/README.md

 ### **VQVAE results**
 ---

 We initially started with fitting with a large codebook and small latent space but the VQVAE demonstrated some erratic loss behaviour after a few steps but it still eventually converged to high SSIM.
 However, we did some hyperparameter tuning and found that with a latent space of 32 and 64 embeddings yielded the best performance in SSIM score with the least amount of epochs.
-We obtain >0.6 SSIM within 2 epochs and gain incremental improvements subsequently
+We obtain >0.6 SSIM within 2 epochs and gain incremental improvements subsequently.

 <p align='center'> <strong>VQVAE model structure</strong> </p>
 <p align="center"><img src="./images/vq_keras.png"/></p>